 In case of a dental emergency, give us a call.

 Do you have a broken tooth, loose crown, or a toothache that won’t quit?
-Speed is of the essence when it comes to dental emergencies, and With few exceptions, Dr. Michelle Stillman will see you today, provided you call during normal business hours, even if you’re not a current patient.
+Speed is of the essence when it comes to dental emergencies.
+With few exceptions, Dr. Michelle Stillman will see you today, provided you call during normal business hours, even if you’re not a current patient.

 Whether you’ve sustained a traumatic injury or your pain has been progressing for years, our office will determine the cause of your pain and work to alleviate it.
 If your treatment requires additional visits, rest assured that we will restore your comfort before you leave and help you to schedule any future appointments.